 The Pupil Premium is additional funding given to schools in England to support specific groups of children who are vulnerable to possible underachievement.
 These include children who are entitled to free school meals or have been registered for free school meals at any point in the last 6 years, those Looked After by the Local Authority and children of armed service personnel.
 The intended effect of this funding is to accelerate progress and raise attainment so that the gap between them and their peers closes.
 It is also used to support the children in the participation of activities in the wider curriculum.

-The Government has used children entitled to free school meals as an indicator for deprivation, and has allocated a fixed amount of money to schools per child.
-In the 2016 to 2017 financial year, each school will receive:
+The Government has used children entitled to free school meals as an indicator to receive the Pupil Premium funding and has allocated a fixed amount of money to schools per child.
+Each financial year, every school will receive:

 As a school we decide how the allocated Pupil Premium funding should be spent.
-We assess each child and decide what additional provision should be made for these children.
+We assess each child and in discussion with the child and their parents or carers , we decide what additional provision should be made for these children.
 We are then required to report yearly on the amount of funding received, how this is being allocated and the impact of any additional support or provision.
 We are also held accountable for the impact of Pupil Premium funding through performance tables which show the performance of disadvantaged pupils compared with their peers.